 My new trombone quartet, A Dark Place is Not a Dark Place, commissioned by the Elysian Trombone Consort, will be premiered at the International Women’s Brass Conference in May, with an additional performance at the International Trombone Festival in July.

-This summer I’ll be returning to the Young Women Composers Camp.
-I had an amazing experience last year teaching music theory and composition to some incredible young people!
-This is a remarkable and inspiring program that provides young composers with once-in-a-lifetime performance and collaborative opportunities, and an all-around outstanding educational experience, and I’m so excited to be on the faculty!
+This summer I’ll return to teach music theory and composition at the Young Women Composers Camp.
+This is a remarkable and inspiring program that provides young composers with once-in-a-lifetime performance and collaborative opportunities, and an all-around outstanding educational experience, and I’m thrilled to be a part of it.

 The Sisterhood of Composer/Performers